 Known as “Little Rome”, Verona has a rich cultural past but is mostly known for Shakespeare’s famous love story, Romeo and Juliet.
 Can you see Verona in a day?
-You could easily spend 3 or 4 days here exploring the nearby wineries but if you are short on time this is how to spend one day in Verona.
+You could easily spend 3 or 4 days seeing all the best things to do and also exploring the nearby wineries but if you are short on time this is how to spend one day in Verona.

 Start with a Visit Juliet’s House (Casa di Giulietta)

-We arrived in the evening and the first thing Ms. Peachy wanted to visit was Juliet’s House (Casa di Giulietta).
+We arrived in Verona city in the evening and the first thing Ms. Peachy wanted to visit was Juliet’s House (Casa di Giulietta).
 It is also very close to the city center and closed when we got there but we took a peek from outside the gates.

 More photos of Juliet’s House and the lesser-known Romeo’s house here